nileshpatel111/ShallScript/README.md

-To SSH into one machine to another machine
+--To SSH into one machine to another machine--

 1) Machine1
 2) Machine2